 Pin window button that comes in handy whenever you need to preserve the contents of the Quick Documentation popup before switching back to the code viewer.
-After you click this button, the popup will stay on top of the code viewer while you work with other user interface items.
+After you click this button, the popup float while you work with other user interface items.

 Browser-like back/forward navigation buttons in the top left corner of the popup.

 Hyperlinks that let you navigate to documentation for related entities, including:

 The read more link that opens a relevant Microsoft Docs article for system symbols.